You play Fighting Games... right?

 galleries appeal to a wide variety of fighting game fans.
 However,

 certainly doesn't stop at artwork and has evolved into many other avenues.
 As the

-audience via the Fighters Generation YouTube,
+audience via Fighters Generation's YouTube, streaming on Twitch,

 breakdown of TFG's social media network).

 In continuation on the